-A new set of automatically updated campaign buttons is now available for Liberal Democrat websites displaying the latest news about the party and also its latest official video.
+A new set of automatically updated campaign buttons is available for Liberal Democrat websites displaying the latest news about the party and also its latest official video.

 To add the Liberal Democrat campaign buttons to a blog or website, just add the following script in the appropriate location:

 If you copy and paste the lines above, make sure the double quotes come out as straight and not curled or angled quotes.

 You can see a simple example of the buttons in action at http://libdemwidget.markpack.org.uk/examples/.